 When Will passed away in 2000, his estate funded the Betty and Will Flatow Oncology Nursing Fund.
 Marilyn, then the associate director for oncology nursing at the Norris Cotton Cancer Center, stayed in touch with his children and supported his daughter during her fight against breast cancer.
 Then in 2013, when making their estate plans, Marilyn and her husband, Ron, decided to make their own bequest to the Flatow Fund.

 Marilyn retired in 2007 but still works as a consultant.
 “I’m still passionate about oncology nursing,” she says.
 “And someday, Ron and I may be the ones needing cancer care.
-I feel very secure knowing that Dartmouth-Hitchcock Medical Center is just three-and-a-half miles away.
+I feel very secure knowing that Dartmouth Health Medical Center is just three-and-a-half miles away.